matheusjkweber/TicTaeToe/README.md

 This is a Tic Tae Toe app developed in React Native using Redux.

 ## Usage
 1 - Clone the repository.
 2 - Run command npm install.
-3 - y

 ## Screenshots